prograils/lit/README.md

 4. From now on you'll be able to see all translation keys that were used to render current page.
 This feature works great with on-site live translations!

 5. Lit authorized user must be signed in for this feature to work!
+This feature requires jQuery!